1. Thursday, February 26

 Thank you Lindsey, Marie and Allison for a perfectly lovely afternoon!

-Bring chicken stock to a boil in a large pan.
-Add potatoes and onions.
-Cook until potatoes are tender.
-Meanwhile, brown sausage in a separate pan.
-Add the cooked sausage to the potatoes and stock.
+3. Add the cooked sausage and onions to soup.
 Add the cream and butter.
 Stir until butter is melted.
 Add the vanilla and balsamic vinegar right before serving.
+Sprinkle pepper over the top, taste and add more salt and/or pepper as needed.

 ProFlowers $100 Giveaway Winners!